 Did you know that too much stress can affect your teeth and gums?
-Teeth grinding, canker sores, gum disease, and neglecting your oral hygiene are just some of the ways stress impacts your oral health.
+Teeth grinding, canker sores, gum disease, and neglecting your oral hygiene are just some of the ways stress impacts your teeth!
+Here’s how you can deal with National Stress Awareness Month.

 Stress can cause you to clench your teeth at night or slide them back and forth.
 Some of the symptoms of teeth grinding include,